OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 -  .. oo:: iMultiRecord
       :choices: 1, 2, ..., Last, JSON

-      In case of fields of type List, if the output driver can not support them, user can select which one wants to keep: *iMultiRecord=1* for first, *iMultiRecord=2* for second, etc and *iMultiRecord=last* for the last element of the list.
+      In case of fields of type List, if the output driver cannot support them, user can select which one wants to keep: *iMultiRecord=1* for first, *iMultiRecord=2* for second, etc and *iMultiRecord=last* for the last element of the list.
       *iMultiRecord=JSON* option converts the list in a single value in JSON format.